 When five o'clock came and the paper was on the press, there was usually a period of relaxation, and a group of Calgary citizens would come into the outer office and discuss the news of the day.
 My husband, forgetting all about Smoker for the moment, filled his pipe and joined the group.
 Among those present was W. H. Heald, a well-known Calgary sportsman accompanied by a beautiful Irish setter that was the very apple of his eye.
 Suddenly Heald exclaimed: "Merciful Heavens! where did that savage brute come from?"

-There was Smoker coming in the door with the hackles on his neck standing up and his eyes fixed upon the setter.
+Smoker was coming in the door with the hackles on his neck standing up and his eyes fixed upon the setter.
 Before anyone could say a word he threw himself upon Heald's dog, and instantly there was pandemonium.
 The crowd scattered, some persons taking refuge on tables or desks, while one old gentleman tried to climb up the door.
 A bookcase fell down and there was a fearful racket.
 Heald was shaking his fist in my husband's face and shouting: "If your dog kills mine, I will shoot you, so help me, Heaven."

 Into this tumult came George Hope Johnstone, a tall athletic Scot.
 He picked up a large office chair and swinging it above his head put Smoker out of business.
 There was awed silence.
 Smoker lay as if dead.
 Heald picked up his setter, which was more frightened than hurt, and went out abusing Zack in a shameful manner.